Mom nervous but hopes missing son will return

 OCHO RIOS, St Ann — An adoptive mother, Merle Cohen-Green, is clinging to her faith as law enforcers intensify their probe into the disappearance of her 21-year-old son, Javier Green, from Exchange district in Ocho Rios.

-When she last saw him Monday he was wearing a white T-shirt and mustard-coloured shorts.
+When she last saw him on November 1 he was wearing a white T-shirt and mustard-coloured shorts.

 A taxi operator reported seeing Green with a woman the following day.
 He claimed that he dropped both of them at Green's residence, adding that the young man immediately went back into his taxi and was left at a gas station in Ocho Rios.